Mercia EIS Fund

 Mercia’s university team, headed by Dr Nicola Broughton, works closely with the Technology Transfer Departments of each of the 19 university partners to help support research ideas from laboratory to the market.

 Mercia’s growth funds each have their own Investment Panel and external Advisory Committee.
 For all investments made, the investment team reviews each proposal and circulates the findings to the team for challenge.
 If the deal passes this stage, a more formal offer is made and detailed due diligence is carried out on the intellectual property.
 A longer and more detailed review is completed and sent to Mercia’s investment committee.
 Its members have the power to veto any deal, and have done so in the past.

 The target return is 3x, however this includes initial tax relief, therefore the effective target (before income tax relief) is to deliver in excess of 2.5 times invested capital.
 This is not guaranteed.
-Companies are expected to be held for five to seven years.
+Companies are expected to be held for five to seven years but this may vary.

 As well as the two usual exit mechanisms for EIS investments – stock market listing or trade sale – Mercia has a third option for successful holdings, which could provide potential early liquidity for investors.
 This is Mercia’s Share Exchange.
 It means Mercia Technologies may offer to buy shares it itself holds which are also held by investors in the Mercia EIS Fund (including SEIS) at a 25% discount.
 If offered, investors do not have to take it up if they feel the discount does not offer value for money.

 An example of a successful investment: Medherant

 Medherant is a spin out from the University of Warwick.
 It is developing a novel patch technology for the delivery of a variety of drugs.

 The TEPI-patch® is a thin, strong, easy-to-apply and easy-to-remove patch capable of delivering high doses of drugs directly to the areas where they are needed.